flotools/flotools/README.md

 2. Copy the Keyboard Maestro application from the downloads folder to your applications folder.
 From there, open Keyboard Maestro.

+If you are using Keyboard Maestro for the first time, please check the boxes for both Keyboard Maestro and Keyboard Maestro Engine in system preferences, under "Security and Privacy", "Accessibility."
+These must be enabled for Flo Tools to function.##Important Notes about Keyboard Maestro:

+Keyboard Maestro contains some default macro groups that conflict with common Mac OS keyboard shortcuts.
+These are found in the switcher group, and clipboard group, and can be disabled by selecting the group, then selecting the "Enable/disable Group" button.

+Keyboard Maestro is limited by a 30-day trial period.
+After this time, you will need to purchase a one-time license to continue using the program, and subsequently, Flo Tools.
+More information about purchasing a license can be found [here.](https://wiki.keyboardmaestro.com/manual/Purchase)

 ##Flo Tools Installation
 To install Flo Tools, go to the provided zip file, and open the file called "Flo Tools.kmmacros"